-During our March 23, 2022, site visit and in conjunction with the tree inventory, onsite trees were assessed for risk, on a limited visual assessment basis (level 1), and in the context of the existing land uses.
+During our May 15th (2023) site visit and in conjunction with the tree inventory updated same day, on-site trees were assessed for risk on a limited visual assessment basis (level 1) and in the context of the existing land uses.
 The time frame used for the purpose of our assessment is one year (from the date of the tree inventory).
 Unless otherwise noted herein, we did not conduct a detailed (level 2) or advanced (level 3) risk assessment, such as resistograph testing, increment core sampling, aerial examinations, or subsurface root/root collar examinations.